GingaaBread/GNOStatic/src/essentials/operators/logical_operators.md

 ## Not Operator "not"

+> Type: unary keyword operator

-The `not` keyword is an operator returning the negated right boolean operand.
+The `not` keyword operator returns the negated right boolean operand.

-::: tip
+::: warning
 Note that the result is not applied to the operand, but returned.
-If you want to apply the negated operation, use the boolean's `Flip()` method, instead.
+If you want to apply the negated operation, use the boolean's `Negate()` method, instead.
 :::

 Example: